Frequently Asked Questions

 No. Hot springs have been used by people for thousands of years for bathing and for heating.
 Geothermal energy was first used for industrial purposes 200 years ago.

 Geothermal technology has been safely and successfully used across the world for decades, particularly in countries like New Zealand, Italy and Iceland.
 Parts of the world that don’t have active volcanic systems, such as Sweden, the Netherlands and Germany, have also made good use of their cooler geothermal resources.
 The island of Ireland shares a similar climate and some aspects of geology with these countries and could benefit in the same way.
+The European Geothermal Energy Council's Geothermal Stories describes dozens of successful geothermal energy installations in Europe, benefiting communities, businesses and industries.

 How do we access geothermal energy?